 If a Fox Pest Control customer has an infestation of covered pests between regularly scheduled Home Protection Plan treatments, we will come back and perform targeted treatments to get rid of the pest at no charge.
 If Fox Pest Control cannot resolve the problem after three such targeted treatments, we will cheerfully refund the customer’s last monthly subscription fee, as long as all other terms of the agreement have been met.

 And if you see any pest activity between your regularly scheduled treatments, simply give us a call; we'll come back at no additional charge.

-*Call us today before 2 p.m. & we'll be to your home promptly for a zero-obligation inspection and estimate or to provide Orlando pest control & extermination service.
+*Call us today before 2 p.m. for a same day, zero-obligation inspection and estimate or to provide Orlando pest control & extermination services near you.